lili0415/lili0415.github.io/_pages/about.md

 # News
 <span class='anchor' id='news'></span>

+**2025.05 -** Our paper "AD-LLM: Benchmarking Large Language Models for Anomaly Detection" is accepted as Findings by the ACL 2025.

 **2025.05 -** I will join Adobe as a Research Scientist Intern this summer 2025.
 Hope to have a great summer life in San Jose!

 **2025.04 -** We have a new paper using premise verification to prevent LLM from hallucinations; see our [Preprint](https://arxiv.org/pdf/2504.06438).